Acupuncture

 • Reduction in feelings of stress and anxiety

-• Reduction of cravings for harmful substances (e.g. recreational drugs, alcohol, cigarettes)
+• Reduction of cravings (e.g. recreational drugs, alcohol, cigarettes)

 • Improved sleeping patterns